How Taylor Swift Is Quietly Adding To Her Business And Brand

 According to CNN, Swift has also filed nine trademarks for various entities that could be marketed under the word “Swifties,” the name for her beloved fanbase.
 The trademark could include merchandise and computer software.
 It looks like Swift will be dropping new music along with rolling out her new business ventures.

 She hasn’t stopped making music and she’s made that clear in past interviews.
 She’s been writing songs for other artists.
-She’s never the type to stop making music forever, she just wants to focus on lending her creative energies for her fellow artists and working on new business ventures instead of focusing exclusively on her work.
+She’s never the type to stop making music forever; she just wants to focus on lending her creative energies for her fellow artists and working on new business ventures instead of focusing exclusively on her work.

 She last played a pre-Super Bowl gig in Houston, Texas.
 During her show, she told the crowd that they were watching the “100 percent” of her tour dates for the year 2017.